openvpi/audio-slicer/README.md

-# audio-slicer
+# Audio Slicer
-Python scripts that slice audios with silence detection
+Python script that slices audios with silence detection

 ## Algorithm

 ### Silence detection

 This script uses maximum amplitude to measure and detect silence parts in the audio.
 A **large sliding window** is used to calculate the max amplitude of each specific area in the original audio by convolution.
 All areas with a maximum amplitude below the threshold will be regarded as silence.

 ### Audio slicing